itziksaban/CleanCodeTraining/README.md

 Note: `Decision.Approved = false` means a rejection.

-Your job is to implement the following logic inside the `ApprovalService.ProcessApproverDecision` method, in a TDD style:
+Your job is to implement the following logic inside the `ApprovalService.AddDecision` method, in a TDD style:

 Everytime an approver approves or rejects:
 1 - A `Decision` object should be added to the relevant `MonthlyApproval` in the DB, and it's done by calling: `IMonthlyApprovalRepository.Update(companyId, month, year, approved, approver)`